-The fashion industry is the second most polluting in the world, right after oil & gas.
+The fashion industry produces 10% of the world's carbon emissions.
 On the one hand, fast fashion produces clothing that doesn’t last, creating waste and loading up landfills.
-On the other, the manufacturing process itself generates a lot of excess, uses a lot of resources and doesn’t always create respectable jobs.
+On the other, the manufacturing process itself generates a lot of excess, uses a lot of resources and doesn’t always create dignified and fair jobs.

 The Endery is an innovative knitwear project that tackles global waste by using what already exists, creating lifelong knits from deadstock yarn.
 Through our experience and proximity to knitwear production in Peru, we aim to bring as much sustainability to the table as we can: rescuing quality materials, minimizing environmental impact, making products that last (both in design and quality), celebrating talented artisans and traditional craft, and solidifying a community that cares about our impact as consumers.

 We started this project because we felt like we were sitting on the sidelines as we watched the issue of waste in real time.
 Through knitwear production, we saw alarming amounts of high quality yarn pile up and suppliers struggle to find responsible and viable solutions.
 We started it not because the world needs another brand (it doesn't).
 But because we felt uniquely positioned to make a difference for people and planet in this specific little niche and because we couldn’t sit on the sidelines anymore.